 Sandra Seiden, Personal Ponies, Florida

 Children love to join in with play activities but for those with hand function weakness joining in can be difficult.
-Our gripping aids take away the hurdle of not being able to grip allowing children to participate.
+Our Mini or General Purpose gripping aids take away the hurdle of not being able to grip allowing children to participate.
 They can grip onto a wide variety of equipment such as; toys, games equipment, instruments, gardening tools etc. This helps a child to be included in the team or group and learn to work alongside other children.

 A child who has one weak side will often default to using their stronger hand, this can make it difficult to improve strength in the weaker side.
 Putting a toy or instrument in the other hand with a Mini gripping aid can encourage the child to use the weak side more.